Optogenetic

 Restoration

 Hearing loss is considered the most common sensory disability in humans.
-More than 5% of the world’s population – 432 million adults and 34 million children – suffer from disabling hearing loss.
-In severe cases, cochlear implants (CIs) partially restore hearing and enable most of the currently approximately 1 million CI users to have open speech perception.
-While electrical cochlear implants (eCIs) allow most users to understand speech in a one-on-one conversation in quiet environments, communication in daily situations with background noise remains challenging.
-Additionally, eCI users generally do not have access to speech and music melodies.
-Therefore, there is a significant unmet clinical need for ~ 60 million people with severe hearing loss and deafness.
+More than 5% of the world’s population – 432 million adults and 34 million children – suffer from disabling hearing impairment.
+In severe cases, cochlear implants (CIs) partially restore hearing, enabling most of the approximately 1 million current CI users to perceive speech openly.
+While electric cochlear implants (eCIs) allow most users to understand speech in one-on-one conversations in silence, communication in background noise largely fails.
+Additionally, eCI users typically do not have access to speech and music melodies.
+Thus, there is a significant unmet clinical need for 60 million severely hearing-impaired and deaf people.
 This is largely due to the broad spread of electrical current from each of the 12-24 electrode contacts in the cochlea.
-Optogenetic stimulation overcomes this limitation: As light can be spatially better confined, optical (O)CIs have greater frequency selectivity.
-This promises another major step towards normalcy for these patients: communication in everyday situations and participation in normal social life.
-As a “one-suits-all” approach, oCIs will be more widely available than future gene augmentation therapies for specific forms of genetic deafness.
+Optogenetic stimulation overcomes this limitation: because light can be spatially better confined, optical (O)CIs have greater frequency selectivity.
+This promises another major step towards normalcy for these patients: communication in everyday situations and participation in a normal social life.
+As a “one-size-fits-all” approach, oCIs will be more widely available than future gene augmentation therapies for specific forms of genetic deafness.